 - Delivery and Returns policy

 These are part of the general Consumer Protection (Distance Selling) Regulations and Electronic Commerce Regulations (EC Directive).
-As an e-commerce site, it is highly likely that you are collecting and processing credit and debit card information, in which case you must conform to the Payment Card Industry Data Security Standard (PCI DSS), which are there to help prevent fraud by outlining security and encryption requirements.
+As an e-commerce site, it is highly likely that you are collecting and processing credit and debit card information, in which case you must conform to the Payment Card Industry Data Security Standard (PCI DSS), which is there to help prevent fraud by outlining security and encryption requirements.
 Another thing that will be relevant to your e-commerce site will be the EU Anti Spam Laws; these relate to things like opt-in mailing lists and their opt-out policies.
 These EU laws also cover situations where email databases have been purchased; in circumstances like this, you are still required to ensure whether the individuals involved have given their consent for their contact details to be passed onto third party websites.
 Passing consumer information onto other third party websites always requires the consent of the user.

 Keep the consumer informed